mvertes/parscan/docs/modules/comp.md

 1. Looks up the corresponding symbol in `SymMap`.
 2. Emits `Get`/`Set`/`Push` instructions based on symbol kind and locality.
-3. For operators, emits the matching opcode (type-specific where possible).
+3. For operators, emits the statically-typed opcode; `numericOp()` selects the exact per-type opcode using `vm.NumKindOffset`.
+For `+` on strings, emits `AddStr`.
+Panics if the type is unresolved or non-numeric.
 4. For `Label`, records the code address; for `Goto`/`JumpFalse`, emits jumps and patches targets.